trec-lateral-reading/trec-lateral-reading.github.io/content/_index.md

 ## Overview

+TREC Lateral Reading Track is a venue for researchers interested in addressing the problems of misinformation and trust in search and online content.
-All web search now requires people to be able to make judgments about the trustworthiness of information.
+Current web landscape requires the ability to make judgments about the trustworthiness of information, which is a difficult task for most people unfortunately.
+Lateral reading is a tested practice used by professional fact-checkers that involves asking questions about a document and then searching for answers via search engines.

-This Lateral Reading track will focus on the development of capabilities that can be used to build tools that help people determine the trustworthiness of a given document.
+This track will focus on the development of capabilities that can be used to build tools that help people determine the trustworthiness of a given document.
+As such, the Lateral Reading track will not require a definition of what is true and what is misinformation, and thus the track can address trustworthiness beyond the relatively narrow focus of traditional fact-checking and claim verification.

+2024 is the first year of this track.
+More information, including tasks, timeline, evaluation metrics, can be found at [Year 1](./docs/Year-1/).

 ## Organizers